 When our mattress arrived, Marc was easily able to carry it into our RV bedroom, slice open the plastic wrapper and within seconds, the mattress unravelled and bam!
 We had a brand new RV bed!
 Check out our more recent post showing the unboxing for more detail.

 No smelly foam or toxic off gassing

-We left the mattress alone to expand for a few hours before making the bed and sleeping on it that night.
-And we are VERY happy to report that there was virtually NO smell – unlike the memory foam topper we’d ordered a year earlier and needed to leave outside our RV in the forest beside us for two days before bringing it inside (yes, we ended up with bits of tree and leaves on it) and the strong, unpleasant odor still hung around for at another week!
-But as Jonathan had assured us, our mattress was “low VOC” which means it had very little odor at all.
+The memory foam topper we’d ordered a year earlier and needed to leave outside our RV in the forest beside us for two days before bringing it inside.
+Yes, we ended up with bits of tree and leaves on it.
+And the strong, unpleasant odor still hung around for at another week!
+But as Jonathan had assured us, our new RV mattress was “low VOC” which means it had very little odor at all.
 Virtually all foam products do have some kind of odor, but the degree varies based on the VOC levels.

-We’ve been sleeping on our new mattress for a few months now and yes, we still love it!
-Importantly, Marc is no longer waking up with back pain and we are both sleeping really well so we remain extremely happy with our new mattress.
+We’ve been sleeping on our new RV mattress for a few months now and yes, we still love it!
+Importantly, Marc is no longer waking up with back pain and we are both sleeping really well.
+So we remain extremely happy with our new mattress.

 Oh – and here’s a fun little bonus – by switching out our mattress, we actually saved 28 pounds of weight in our RV!
 You’ll understand why we’re extra excited about that in an upcoming blog post about our RV weight loss program 🙂